Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 - Have Boss variants drop their Boss item based off Chance.

 ##Changelog

+'1.2.2'
+-Increased the spawn chance of a mosquito wisp to 30%
+- Added Vampiric Templar Variant

+'1.2.1'
+- Added spawn chances to the Readme file.

 '1.2.0'
-- Added 3 New Variants
+- Added 3 New Variants.
-- Steel Contraption
+- Steel Contraption.
-- Mosquito Wisp
+- Mosquito Wisp.
-- Mortar Crab
+- Mortar Crab.

 '1.1.1'
-- Added an option for item rewards to spawn based off the player who killed the variant
+- Added an option for item rewards to spawn based off the player who killed the variant.

 '1.1.0'
-- Updated for the Anniversary Update
+- Updated for the Anniversary Update.
-- Added the XP Multiplier System
+- Added the XP Multiplier System.

 '1.0.5'
-- Added the Github Repository
+- Added the Github Repository.
-- Hopefully fixed a Small formatting error in the readme.md file
+- Hopefully fixed a Small formatting error in the readme.md file.

 '1.0.4'
-- I swear to god if this doesnt fix the error i'll kms
+- I swear to god if this doesnt fix the error i'll kms.

 '1.0.3'
 -Actually ACTUALLY fixed the Error.